HersheyTaichou/CodeBible/content/Office 365/2 Tenant/Groups.md

 ## Prerequisites

-Before running these scripts, you will need to connect to [Exchange Online](../1%20Global/ExchangeOnlineManagement.md)
+Before running these scripts, you will need to connect to the [[ExchangeOnlineManagement|Exchange Online PowerShell Module]]

 ## Scripts